MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 ### AllowRobotUpdates

 Changes the robot's settings to allow Misty II to automatically install system updates.
 Misty is configured to automatically download and install system updates by default.
-To prevent system updates, you must issue a `PreventSystemUpdates` command.
+To prevent system updates, you must issue a `PreventRobotUpdates` command.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
 Feel free to use this command, but recognize that it may behave unpredictably at this time.